tesommer/FreeCrumbs/Building/Home/README.md

   Exits the script.

 * ``idle [auto [<onOffToggle>=1]]``:
-  Waits for idle or sets the auto wait for idle. ``onOffToggle`` is zero to turn auto wait for idle off, greater than zero to turn it on and less than zero to toggle.
+  Waits for idle or sets the auto wait-for-idle. ``onOffToggle`` is zero to turn auto wait-for-idle off, greater than zero to turn it on and less than zero to toggle.

 * ``key_chord <key-code1> <key-code2> ...``: